 7. Volleyball Burpee Passing Drill

-Train players to move with the ball in this progression of the low catch passing drill.
+This is one of many useful volleyball passing drills for beginners.
+It is a progression of the low catch passing drill that teaches players to move with the ball.
 After catching the ball in a low position, players tap it on the floor to the right, middle, and left of their bodies, then pop up to a standing position.

 8. Deliver and Pop Serve Drill